 Livelihoods & Sustainable Development Visitor & Community Engagement

 I joined the Chester Zoo team in April 2017 as Scientific Assistant and took on the role of Conservation Scientist in March 2018.

-My main area of research interest is in understanding the interplay between knowledge, attitude and behaviour and how we as conservationists can use this to implement effective conservation education programmes both here at Chester Zoo and with our partner organisations in the field.
-I am also interested in how culture, religion and human evolution impact our attitudes towards nature and our willingness to act.
+My main area of research interest lies in understanding the interplay between knowledge, attitude and behaviour and how we as conservationists can use these factors to implement effective conservation education programmes.
+I am especially interested in how culture, religion and human evolution impact our attitudes towards nature, our perception of ourselves within nature and our willingness to act for nature.

 Prior to this, I completed my M.Sc. in Ecology, Evolution and Conservation at Imperial College London.
 The focus of my research was modelling how local biodiversity typically responds to human pressures.
 I also hold a B.Sc. in Zoology from the University of Manchester.